 Consider the sizes of the main cooking grates and whether there are warming racks and side or rear burners that add to the cooking area.

-Then again, you will need to think about the outdoor space you have available for your new gas grill before purchasing it and choose the product that best balances the cooking area and overall dimensions.
+Then again, you will need to think about the outdoor space you have available for your new gas grill before purchasing it and choosing the product that best balances the cooking area and overall dimensions.

 Number of burners